Countries and carriers around the globe ground the 737 Max 8

 MEXICO

-Mexican airline Aeromexico has suspended flights of its six Max 8 jets after the crash in Ethiopia.
+Mexican airline Aeromexico has suspended flights of its six Max 8 jets.
 Aeromexico said it "fully" trusts the safety of its fleet but ordered the grounding to ensure "the safety of its operations and the peace of mind of its customers."
 It said other planes will take over the routes usually flown by the Max 8.

-Singapore has temporarily banned Max 8 jets — and other models in the Max range — from entering and leaving the country.
-The civil aviation authority said it was "closely monitoring the situation" and the ban will be "reviewed as relevant safety information becomes available."
-It added that it was in close communication with the FAA, Boeing and other aviation authorities.
-SilkAir, a regional carrier owned by Singapore Airlines, has six Max 8 jets.
-It said the ban "will have an impact on some of the airline's flight schedules."
-The authority said flights to Singapore by China Southern Airlines, Garuda Indonesia, Shandong Airlines and Thai Lion Air will also be affected.

 SOUTH KOREA

-South Korean airline Eastar Jet says it will suspend operations of its two Boeing 737 Max 8 planes, the same aircraft involved in the Ethiopian Airlines plane crash that killed 157 people.
-It says the aircraft will be replaced by Boeing 737-800 planes starting Wednesday on routes to Japan and Thailand.
+South Korean airline Eastar Jet said it would suspend operations of its two Boeing 737 Max 8 planes and replaced them with Boeing 737-800 planes starting Wednesday on routes to Japan and Thailand.
 The airline says it hasn't found any problems, but is voluntarily grounding the planes in response to customer concerns.

 Comments